benzoic09/Vehicle_Maintenance_System/README.md

 Welcome to the Webstack Portfolio Project!
 This project is a personal portfolio website to showcase your skills, projects, and experiences.
 It is built using modern web technologies to provide a responsive and interactive user experience.

+Vehicle Maintenance System, an intuitive and robust web application designed to streamline and simplify the upkeep of your vehicle fleet or individual vehicles.
+Built with modern web technologies, this system empowers users to track maintenance schedules, record service histories, set reminders, and gain clear insights into vehicle health — all in one place.

+Whether you’re managing multiple vehicles in a business setting or just looking to stay on top of your personal car’s maintenance, Vehicle Maintenance System offers an organized, user-friendly interface to help you:

+Monitor upcoming service tasks (oil changes, tyre rotations, fluid checks)

+Log completed maintenance and view detailed history

+Set custom alerts and notifications so nothing gets missed

+Gain visibility into maintenance trends and cost over time

+Operate across devices with a responsive design

 ## Features

 - **Responsive Design:** Adapts to different screen sizes and devices.